How much do carpet cleaners earn?

 How much do carpet cleaners make per day?

-If you’re wondering how much you can earn per day as a carpet cleaner, here are figures for the average carpet cleaner hourly rate in the UK:
+Interested in how much you can earn per day as a carpet cleaner?
+Here are figures for the average carpet cleaner hourly rate in the UK:

 - Apprentice – £42 per day